SectorLabs/seo-slip/DOCUMENTATION.md

 ## HTML

 A collection of helpers that can be used to inspect or check the content of an HTML document.

+## Reporting

+Some helpers mostly used by the checkers to return results or reports in a consistent manner.
+It also provides a `printResults()` helper that can be used print the results in a more human friendly way.